Water views from The Beach Bar. Photo courtesy of the Beach Bar.

-Aerial view of waterfront dining at Rams Head Dockside.
+View of waterfront dining and sunset at Rams Head Dockside.
 Photo courtesy of Rams Head Dockside.

 My partner and I also loved the starter of rock fish bites; hunks of fresh fish encased in a light batter.
 His fish and chips ($15), however; received mixed marks.
 An 'A' for the beer-battered cod but, a 'C' for the limp french fries.
 High marks all around though for the homemade iced tea and warm fudge brownie dessert topped with ice cream and drizzled with chocolate and caramel ($8).
 Color us happy as we left Ramshead Dockside for our journey back home.